About the Psychology Bachelor’s Program

 The undergraduate psychology curriculum is designed to provide a core of knowledge of the subject matter in experimental, theoretical, and applied psychology.
 Sufficient curricular flexibility is provided to permit students to emphasize the acquisition of useful vocational and personal skills for later life and to prepare students for a graduate degree program in psychology, related fields, or both.

 All undergraduate psychology majors must complete the following core program: PSY 1300 , PSY 2400 , and PSY 3401 (with PSY 2400 as a prerequisite).
-All majors also must select at least one course from each of six groups:
+All majors must also complete at least two courses from Group 1 and Group 2, plus four elective choices: